YassirMarkhoss/ecommerce-project/README.md

-# WE//DONE — Fitness Premium Web Application
+# No Pain No Gain — Fitness Premium Web Application

 Welcome to the **WE//DONE Fitness Premium** codebase.
 This repository contains the complete frontend client and backend API architecture for our premium gym supplements, activewear, and fitness accessories web application.